- Where do you start?

 Prior to starting you will be sent four short (well-known) pieces of Shakespearean text and asked to choose one to focus on.
 You will be encouraged to find different readings of the speech online, to see how an actor’s choices can bring radically different meanings to a text.

 We will meet online over five sessions.
 Each class will take you to the next step of scene-creation, combining discussion of the theory and practice of performance with practical exercises.
 They will take place on Zoom with plenty of time for questions along the way.
 Classes will be recorded for you to refer back to whenever you want.

-After the fifth class you will be invited to post a video of your finished performance (max. length: two minutes) in a private Whatsapp group and receive feedback from me and other participants.
+The final class is showtime!
+You will be invited to share your scene and receive feedback.
+Afterwards, if you like, you can post a video of your finished performance (max. length: two minutes) in a private Whatsapp group and receive feedback from me and other participants.
 All feedback will be supportive and positive.

 You will emerge from the course with a clear structured way of encountering any text and preparing detailed performances - especially when rehearsing on your own.